 Do you provide the R20 Method?

-The R20 method is based on multiple passes of the laser over the treatment area with a 20 minute interval in between passes.
+The R20 method is based on multiple passes of the laser over the treatment area with a 20-minute interval in between passes.
 There is not sufficient evidence to show that the R20 method can provide better results.
-The original study of the R20 method only used a small amount of patients with amateur tattoos being treated with a relatively weak laser.
-If you have had this method in the past and wish to have it at our Houston clinic we would be more than happy to do so; our practitioners all have extensive experience in tattoo removal including use of the R20 method.
+The original study of the R20 method only used a few patients with amateur tattoos being treated with a relatively weak laser.
+If you have had this method in the past and wish to have it at our Houston clinic we would be more than happy to do so; our practitioners all have extensive experience in tattoo removal including the use of the R20 method.
 In all other cases, with the use of our powerful Fotona QX-MAX system, we find it unnecessary.

 Why do I need Tattoo Fading before re-tattooing?

 Tattoo Fading weakens the appearance and potency of an existing tattoo and prepares it for re-tattooing or tattoo cover-up.
 Weakening or fading a tattoo means that a new tattoo would be easier and will provide better results.
 The logic is that the weaker the old tattoo is, the better the new.
 Tattoo fading can be completed within two or three sessions and it would make much more sense to have it performed giving you a peace of mind about your new tattoo.

 The use of anesthetic gels in Laser tattoo removal and other non-invasive skin treatments needs to be treated with caution.
 There is a remote possibility of an adverse reaction or overdose to the Lidocaine/prilocaine in the gel.